ariannamethod/D2C/README.md

 ### 8. Resources
-[awesome-d2c](https://github.com/deepseek-ai/awesome-d2c) is a curated list of open-source projects related to D2C.
+The awesome-d2c repository offers a curated list of open-source projects related to D2C.

 ### 9. License
 This code repository is licensed under the MIT License.
 The use of D2C models is subject to the Model License.
 D2C supports commercial use.